patniko/appcenter-github-app/README.md

 - Run `func azure account set <sub_id>`

 6. Create a GitHub app and configure webhook url to point to `PrCheck` function and Setup Url, authorization callback url to point to `PrCheckSetup` function.
+Under "Permissions and Webhooks" section, give access to "Repository metadata" and "Commit statuses".
+Subscribe to "Pull request" and "Delete" event.

 7. When you create an app on GitHub, you will be prompted to generate a private key for it.
 Download it and put it under `PrCheck` folder named as `appcenter.pem`.